Medical College of Wisconsin: History

 On September 30, 1967, Marquette University terminated its relationship with the medical school because of financial difficulties, and the school continued as a private school.
 It changed its name to the Medical College of Wisconsin in 1970.

 MCW has more than 16,000 alumni, all of whom are represented by the Medical College of Wisconsin-Marquette Medical Alumni Association.

+Leadership

+Joseph Kerschner stepped down as dean, provost, and executive vice president of the School of Medicine in 2024.
+Deborah Costakos served as interim dean-designate beginning November 1, 2024 and in January 2025 began to officially serve as dean of the School of Medicine.

 Academics

 There are more than 1,200 students enrolled in education programs at the Medical College of Wisconsin.
 This consists of about 817 medical students and 400 graduate students.
-An additional 670 physicians in residency and 180 physicians in fellowship training work with the College's affiliated hospitals throughout the state.
+An additional 670 physicians in residency and 180 physicians in fellowship training work with the college's affiliated hospitals throughout the state.
 About 160 scientists conduct postdoctoral research with MCW.

 MCW opened a new campus in Green Bay in July 2015 that provides a focused, three-year curriculum for students seeking careers in primary care, general surgery, or psychiatry.
 The college subsequently opened the Central Wisconsin campus, located in Wausau, in July 2016.